35% of your overall class grade

 - As in previous presentations, make sure that you take screenshots or otherwise embed this portion into your slides so that you do not lose time because of connectivity or login issues.

-You should use slides to organize your presentation.
-Use the Successful Slides tips document as an aid in developing your slides.
+should use slides to organize your presentation.
+Use the Successful Slides tips page as an aid in developing your slides.
 You will not be graded separately on your slides, but they are key to ensuring a successful presentation.

 Your final project must convey your methodology: the process, work, and decisions that went into the final product.

 There is no specific length or format associated with this component.
 You will be graded based on how thoroughly the following topics are covered in your final project.
 They do not need to be covered in a standalone section but instead can be integrated into the project in many places, depending on the goals and audience of your project.